TheDGOfficial/DarkUtils/README.md

  Shows a timer for when to move the crusher in the Purple Pad to perform a Solo Crush.
 ## Arrow Alignment Device Solver
  Solver for the third device in Goldor terminals phase, with block incorrect clicks and pre-dev support.
 Compatible with the AutoClicker so you can finish it fast by holding down right click (block incorrect clicks will automatically stop once an arrow is rotated enough times).
 Uses vanilla item label rendering - you need to hover over the item frame to see how many clicks is needed, but this a non-issue since you need to hover over to rotate the arrow anyways.
+## Arrow Stack Waypoints
+ Displays arrow stack waypoints in the Wither King dragon fight showing where to shoot your Last Breath arrows for optimal stacking.

 # Visual Tweaks
 ## Hide Effects HUD